ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * Store and maintain the registry of [validators](#dfn-validator)
 * Process crosslinks (see above)
-* Process its own block-by-block consensus, as well as the finality gadget
+* Process its per-slot consensus, as well as the finality gadget

-Processing the beacon chain is fundamentally similar to processing the Ethereum 1.0 chain in many respects.
+Processing the beacon chain is similar to processing the Ethereum 1.0 chain.
 Clients download and process blocks, and maintain a view of what is the current "canonical chain", terminating at the current "head".
 However, because of the beacon chain's relationship with Ethereum 1.0, and because it is a proof-of-stake chain, there are differences.

 For a beacon chain block, `block`, to be processed by a node, the following conditions must be met:

-* The parent block, `block.ancestor_hashes[0]`, has been processed and accepted.
+* The parent block (possibly a skip block) with hash `block.ancestor_hashes[0]` has been processed and accepted.
 * The Ethereum 1.0 block pointed to by the `state.processed_pow_receipt_root` has been processed and accepted.
 * The node's local clock time is greater than or equal to `state.genesis_time + block.slot * SLOT_DURATION`.